 Constrained Energy Expenditure and the Case for Human Exceptionalism

 When it comes to constraining daily energy expenditure, humans aren’t unique.
 It appears as if all primates limit their daily energy outlay.
-For example, the daily energy expenditures of primates in the wild are no different than the caloric output of primates living out their lives in a zoo or in a laboratory setting.
+For example, the daily energy expenditures of primates in the wild is no different than the caloric output of primates living out their lives in a zoo or in a laboratory setting.

 But what does make us unique is the magnitude of our daily energy expenditure.
 Humans require about 600 more calories per day than chimpanzees and nearly 1,000 more calories than orangutans.3 The primary reason for this difference is our large brain size.
 Maintenance of our large brains requires an energy outlay not demanded of other primates.
 Compared to other primates, we have accelerated metabolic processes.

-But our large brain size (and our advanced cognitive abilities, capacities for symbolism, and theory of mind that go along with it) allows us to thrive in the face of this additional energy demand.
+But our large brain size (and our advanced cognitive abilities, capacities for symbolism, and theory of mind that go along with it) allow us to thrive in the face of this additional energy demand.
 The first anatomically modern humans were adept at shaping their diets to consist of calorie-rich foods.
 Cooking their food also allowed them to extract more calories and other nutrients from the food they collected.
 They also shared food with one another.
-These practices reflect our unique nature as human beings and arise from our capacities for symbolism and theory of mind—properties that reflect the image of God.
+These practices reflect our unique nature as human beings and arise from our symbolism and capacity for theory of mind—properties that reflect the image of God.